 This post may contain affiliate links, and you can read our disclosure information here–

 Jam tarts are a classic British dessert.
-Traditionally the dough is a “shortcrust dough”, which is quite easy to make actually.
+Traditionally the dough is a “shortcrust dough”, which is quite easy to make.
 Americans refer to this pastry dough as shortbread dough.

 Because I wanted to make this kid-friendly and super simple, I opted for ready-made or store bought pastry dough.

 I tried it with store-bought “puff” pastry dough and found that too delicate for the jams.
-What seemed to work best was a refrigerated pie dough.
+The best option is a refrigerated pie dough.
 The goal was to find a ready-made dough as close to shortbread as possible.

 The winner was a refrigerated pie crust dough from Pillsbury.